james-t-larson/neutral-times-api/taskell.md

 ## Doing

-- Add tests for Prompt model
-- bin/brakman should be added to my over commit hook.
-    > This is to make sure that it doesn't fail security checks in the actions
 - Prompt should be changed to reduce emotional language.
     * [ ] The current prompt have content that makes it easy to detect as an ai.
     * [ ] The old prompt is to complex.
 Reduce complexity